kailash-manasarovar/statement/docs/timeline/2023/july.md

 - She is short and cute.
 She looks Spanish and must be around 25-30 years old.
 - She comes up on the `@jctot19` searches, and in relation to communications the account has with the `@sinremite` account.
-- I assume she is Carmen.
+- I assume she must be Carmen.
 - She wears little navy blue shorts that look like Iyengar yoga pants.
 - Whoever is taking the pictures is a male who is close to her.
 He's much taller than her and it's clear they are in a relationship of some sort.
 - I never see what he looks like.